lauri-lyytikainen/shopping-lists/README.md

 # Project 1: Shared shopping list

-The project is hosted at: https://shopping-lists-6e9v.onrender.com/lists
+The project is hosted at: https://shopping-lists-6e9v.onrender.com
+> The site may load slowly because a free tier but once it starts up it works normally

 ## About the project